Dr Mary Edmonds

 Background

-Mary has worked in collaboration with practice partners to champion innovative practice learning experiences.
-These include hub and spoke placements to grow capacity, simulated practice learning, a primary care digital placement, a student per shift approach to increase capacity and inter-professional placements with the Samaritans.
-Her knowledge of placements across the NHS, Private, Voluntary, and independent sector has enabled students to experience placements that previously were largely under-utilised as learning environments.
+Mary joined ARU in 2003, as a senior lecturer to deliver cardiac modules for post-registration nurses and a pre-registration tutor for adult nursing students.
+In 2020, as Director of Practice, Mary worked in collaboration with practice partners to champion innovative practice learning experiences.
+Examples include hub and spoke placements, practice learning through simulation, a primary care digital placement, a student per shift approach and inter-professional placements with the Samaritans.
 Innovations which have received national and regional recognition.

 Mary was appointed as Deputy Dean for Practice Learning and Simulation in July 2022.